hlavacs/ViennaGameJobSystem/README.md

-# Vienna Game Job System
+# Vienna Game Engine Job System
-The Vienna Game Job System (VGJS) is a C++11 library for parallelizing arbitrary tasks, as for example are typically found in game engines.
+The Vienna Game Engine Job System (VGJS) is a C++11 library for parallelizing arbitrary tasks, as for example are typically found in game engines.
 It was designed and implemented by Prof. Helmut Hlavacs from the University of Vienna, Faculty of Computer Science.
 Important features are:
 * Work stealing paradigm (lock-free queues are planned to be included soon)
 * Directed acyclic graphs (DAGs) are automatically created and recorded
 * Recorded DAGs can be replayed, respecting parent-child dependencies, but fully in parallel